dgtlkitchen/vrf/PRD.md

     - Run `drand` and `sidecar` side by side.
     - Ensure `sidecar` is pointed at the correct drand ports and data dir.
     - Register their drand identity via `MsgRegisterVrfIdentity`.
-  - Operators must provision monitoring and alerting based on the logs and metrics described above (both from `sidecar` and `republicd`) so that drand outages, verification failures, configuration mismatches, or frequent “no randomness” events are detected quickly.
+  - Operators must provision monitoring and alerting based on the logs and metrics described above (both from `sidecar` and `chaind`) so that drand outages, verification failures, configuration mismatches, or frequent “no randomness” events are detected quickly.
 In practice this means:
     - Bundling `sidecar` and the drand binary into the validator’s deployment (e.g. Docker image, Helm chart) alongside the Cosmos node.
     - Using process supervisors (systemd, Kubernetes, etc.) to ensure that `sidecar` is always running and automatically restarted on crash, and that any unexpected exit is surfaced via logs/alerts rather than silently leaving the validator without VRF participation.
   - All participants must internalize that, under this design, **VRF and drand availability are part of the chain’s liveness assumptions**: even if >2/3 of voting power is online, blocks that require randomness will halt if those validators are not also providing valid, threshold‑satisfying VRF vote extensions.
 Keeping the drand network healthy and correctly configured is therefore as critical as keeping consensus nodes online.